Christina Milian Sizzles In A Seriously Plunging Black Swimsuit With Open Poppers

 “Queen baby,” one person said.

-Another called Christina “Beautiful” with two fire emoji.
+Another called Christina “Beautiful,” with two fire emoji.

 That time, the star, who’s an ambassador for Rihanna’s Savage x Fenty lingerie line, proudly flaunted her curves in her bright blue lace underwear for another stunning upload that flashed some skin.